Limmen/csle/README.md

 ## A research platform to develop self-learning systems for cyber security

-`pycr` is a platform for evaluating and developing reinforcement learning agents for on control problems in cyber security.
+`pycr` is a platform for evaluating and developing reinforcement learning agents for control problems in cyber security.
 It can be considered as a cyber range specifically designed for reinforcement learning agents.
 Everything from network emulation, to simulation and implementation of network commands have been co-designed to provide an environment where it is possible to train and evaluate